 Leave a space of at least 2 mm between parts to prevent burn-in and smoke deposits.

-For foams, this should be at least 4 mm.
+For foam, this should be at least 4 mm.

 Do you have a lot to nest?
 Then take a look at nesting software such as RhinoNest.